liam-murray-xealth/otel-nest-hello/docs/index.md

 curl http://localhost:9464/metrics
 ```

-Run local jaeger to see traces (we could move these to npm scripts)
+Run local [jaeger](https://www.jaegertracing.io/docs/1.47/getting-started/) to see traces (we could move these to npm scripts)

 - task explorer->run
 - task explorer->browser

+This will listen for various export formats.
+We will use [otel http](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-http) (on 4318) since exporter-jaeger is being deprecated.

 Next steps: